Amal-BB/Ghadames/README.md

 + ### **Imagery**

-   * The red color pattren inspired from the traditonal colors of Ghadames culture.
+   * The red color pattern is inspired by the traditional colors of Ghadames culture.

-   * The subtitle of the city name logo used to get user inquisitiveness to find out more about the city.
+   * The subtitle of the city name logo is used to get user inquisitiveness to find out more about the city.

      ![Ghadames logo](readme-images/ghadames_logo.PNG)
 ----

 ## 3. Features

-* The website has been designed to be responsive on all device sizes.
+The website has been designed to be responsive on all device sizes.

 + ### **Header**

-    * The header situated on the top of each page has a attractive linear-gradient background color, contains the city logo on the left and the navigation bar on the right.
+    * The header situated on the top of each page has an attractive linear-gradient background color, contains the city logo on the left and the navigation bar on the right.

-    * It stick to the top of the page while scrolling down to make navigation more easy for users.
+    * It sticks to the top of the page while scrolling down to make navigation easier for users.

-    * The logo is very simply shows the city name using clear font styled with a shadow, and it linkes to home page.
+    * The logo very simply shows the city name using clear font styled with a shadow, and it linked to the home page.

       ![Header](readme-images/header.PNG)

 + ### **Navigation Bar**

-    * The navigation bar is clear and easy to use contains 4 links: Home, About, Gallery and Contact.
+    * The navigation bar is clear and easy to use contains 4 links: Home, About, Gallery, and Contact.

     * The navigation bar will allow the user to easily navigate from page to page across all devices, as the navigation menu is changed to a burger menu in small screen size devices.